UniversalDependencies/UD_Classical_Chinese-Kyoto/README.md

 # References

-* Koichi Yasuoka: Universal Dependencies Treebank of the Four Books in Classical Chinese, DADH2019: 10th International Conference of Digital Archives and Digital Humanities, 1st ed.
-(December 5, 2019), pp.20-28.
+* Koichi Yasuoka: Universal Dependencies Treebank of the Four Books in Classical Chinese, DADH2019: 10th International Conference of Digital Archives and Digital Humanities (December 2019), pp.20-28.

 # Changelog

 * 2020-11-15 v2.7
   * 7 volumes from 禮記 added.
+  * 17 eras from 十八史略 added.

 * 2020-05-15 v2.6
   * 19 volumes from 禮記 added.